sepkamal/STAT545-hw-Kamal-Sepehr/Hw02/hw02_gapminder_dplyr.md

 Here are the top 10 countries with largest population in 1997 in descending order.

-We can also graph this as a barplot below, looking at the top 30 in europe:
+We can also graph this as a barplot below, looking at the top 30 countries in Europe:

 ``` r
 gapminder %>%